Thebbie-A/Thebbie-A/README.md

-### Hi there, I am Deborah, an Aspiring Data Analsyt and a Software Engineer.  👋
+### Hi there, this is Deborah 👋

+I am Deborah Arthur, an Aspiring Data Analsyt and a Software Engineer.

 ## Connect with me